nextstrain/docs.nextstrain.org/src/tutorials/creating-a-bacterial-pathogen-workflow.rst

 Prepare the Sequences
 ---------------------

-A Nextstrain build with VCF file input starts with:
+A Nextstrain workflow with VCF file input starts with:

 -  A VCF file containing all the sequences you want to include (variable sites only)
 -  A FASTA file of the reference sequence to which your VCF was mapped